 Interested players must have filled out the online form no later than the day before the last tryout session.

-Players must have been registered and played in AYSO Region 45 in the current Fall primary season to play spring select soccer and have played in 70% of the games to be eligible.
+Players must have been registered and played in AYSO Region 45 in the current Fall primary season to play select soccer and have played in 70% of the games to be eligible.
 Having played in AYSO during the primary season is a national requirement for any AYSO sponsored select tournaments.

 The Regional Commissioner must sign all rosters and all player ID cards and this will not be done for teams that are not selected in a fair manner using the pre-determined selection criteria.
 This is also in fairness to the Regional Commissioner who is typically the one contacted by parents who want to question why their kid was not selected.

 A – Please do not assume this, but it does give you a leg up.
 All coaches who express interest will be considered to see who the best fit for the team and the region is.
-Coaching a team last spring is one of the criteria that will be looked at including the success of that team relative to the talent and the cohesion of the team.
+Coaching a team last select season is one of the criteria that will be looked at including the success of that team relative to the talent and the cohesion of the team.

 A – Although it is our long term goal to try to keep like-age group kids together from year to year, in most cases, the divisional age cut off alone will generally preclude this from happening.
+Also players will develop at different rates and some players make incredible strides one season to the next and rightfully should make a team ahead of some players who made it before.
+Also there are new players entering or re-entering the program each year, some coming from club teams that inevitably affect team formation every season.

-A – The AYSO 45 Spring Select Committee members will spend more time on the Under-10 teams than the older divisions to get these properly started.
+A – The AYSO 45 Select Committee members will spend more time on the Under-10 teams than the older divisions to get these properly started.

 Q – Are there any exceptions to the coach certification training requirement?